ZhuoyiZhan/probability-and-inference-portfolio/01-roulette-simulation/writeup.md

 ### Simulation for 1000 times:

-This code creates a list to store each round’s ending budget and compare with the starting budget $200 to get the earning.
-There are 1000 rounds and we calculate the average earning by get the means of all earning.
+This code runs roulette simulation 1000 times and creates a list to store each round’s ending budget and compare with the starting budget
+$200 to get the earning.
+The ending budget for each round is recorded and we calculate the average earning by get the means of all earning.

 ``` r